 Off the bike you’ll find fascinating history, friendly locals and amazing cuisine—this cycling adventure takes in the best of it all at a pace everyone can enjoy.

-With seventeen national parks and sixteen national wildlife refuges, the state of Alaska is home to over half of the US national parks.
-The options to explore the wild outdoors here are as limitless as the snow-capped mountains, ice-age glaciers, white rapids, clear water streams, dense forests and wide-open tundra.
+Did you know that by area, Alaska holds more than half of America’s national parklands?
+With seventeen national parks and sixteen national wildlife refuges, the options to explore the wild outdoors here are as limitless as the snow-capped mountains, ice-age glaciers, white rapids, clear water streams, dense forests and wide-open tundra.

-Live out your wilderness fantasy in Alaska’s national parks—where purple mountains majesty meets salmon-filled rivers, grazing grizzly bears and roaming caribou.
+So live out your secret wilderness fantasy in Alaska’s national parks—where purple mountains majesty meets salmon-filled rivers, grazing grizzly bears and roaming caribou.

 These are just a sliver of national parks inside the lower 48 states to add to your summer bucket list.
 There are 63 US National Parks and over 400+ national park sites including recreational areas, historic homes, monuments and more.
 Yes, there is plenty to see!

-Which national park or national parks will you put on your summer bucket list?
-Vacayou’s travel concierge team can help you discover, book and plan your next US National Park experience.
+Which national park or national parks will you put on your U.S. summer bucket list?

 - Ecotourism at Kenai Fjords Glacier Lodge